LarsNorlander/dev-diary/kotlin.md

 ### 2:02 PM

 Well!
 I've been assigned to an Android team and well, it seems I'll finally get to professionally work with Kotlin!
 That means getting to see more serious applications of the language.
 I guess the great thing will be the fact that now, I'll have a better roadmap of what to study for the language.

+## March 3, 2019

+### 8:10 PM

+Picking up a Kotlin book again to refresh my knowledge for my upcoming assignment.
+I’ll be working on Android and the team uses Kotlin primarily for all new stuff.
+I’m actually pretty excited to do something with Kotlin professionally since it’s been my favourite language since I’ve tried writing with it.